yash-amd/shark-ai/docs/amdgpu_kernel_optimization_guide.md

 > For allocations of 4 GB or less, you can implement predicated loads using the
 > `buffer` instructions.

-## Data-Parallel Primitives and Warp-level Reduction
+## Data-Parallel Primitives and Subgroup-level Reduction

 For cross-lane data sharing, the most straightforward way is LDS.
 Some lanes write data to some locations on LDS and other lanes read data from LDS.
-Besides, there are several instructions can be used to share data cross lanes within a wavefront/warp.
+Besides, there are several instructions can be used to share data cross lanes within a wavefront/subgroup.

 Here's a brief introduction of these instructions.
 Please check out [this blog](https://gpuopen.com/learn/amd-gcn-assembly-cross-lane-operations/) for